blueneogeo/workspace-theme/README.md

 ## Features

 - Lets you easily select a theme
-- Allows to return to the default
+- Allows to return to the default theme
+- Preview the new theme while selecting

 ## Usage